Multilingual Learner (ML) Program

 • Questions?
 Email Heather Randolph at [email protected] or contact your child’s ML Specialist.

-Supportive Mainstream is the language instruction model used in the Olympia School District.
+Supportive Mainstream is the language instruction model used most often in the Olympia School District.
 Under this model, classes are taught in English by content teachers that differentiate or modify lessons making them comprehensible for all students.
 Since ML students are expected to meet the same high academic standards as their native English speaking peers, it is important that they have access to all subject matter covered in their classrooms throughout the school day.

 • Team teaching/Co-teaching: the classroom teacher and the ML teacher work together to provide language support and core content simultaneously.